gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 Note: The protobuf structs used above are subject to change, which may lead to backwards compatibility concerns.
 In this case, this extension should be taken into consideration before making changes to these structs.

-### Security

-#### SSH Agent Forwarding Risks

-SSH Agent forwarding introduces an inherent risk.
-When a user does `ssh -A` or `tsh ssh -A`, their forwarded keys could be used by a user on the remote machine with OS permissions equal to or above the remote user.
-Still, these forwarded keys can only be used as long as the user maintains the agent forwarding sessions, since agent forwarding does not allow keys to be exported (only certificates).
-This security principle constrains some potential options, such as providing the user's raw private key via the `key@goteleport.com` extension.

-However, even with the new extensions constrained in this way, a user can abuse the forwarded agent to reissue certificates with new private keys held on the remote host.
-This can easily be done with the `GenerateUserCerts` rpc.

-This raises a security concern that is not present in standard ssh agent forwarding, since the user's login session can essentially be exported to the remote host via a reissue command, rather than being contingent on the forwarding agent session providing access to a private key on the local host.

-For this reason, we may want to consider limiting certificate reissue commands to using the same public key as the active identity, or at least limit the TTL of non-matching certificates to just 1 minute.
-These restrictions may impact other features, including remote kubernetes support, so it is not currently planned.

 ### Additional Considerations

 #### Syncing local/remote `tsh` profiles